top of page

 I have studied not only reality but fiction as well, as some of you might already know.
 However, none of my findings have revealed a specific term that exists in my own local religion: "Tikkun".

 The word "Tikkun" is in Hebrew, and the English counterpart I was able to find, is "Correction".
-Surprisingly, at least to me, it is grimmer than it may seem to the naked eye, and after inquiring more info about this concept, I believe I better understand why Nietzche, who despised Christian and Jewish values, has developed his own theory of the "Overman".
+Surprisingly, at least to me, it is grimmer than it may seem to the naked eye, and after inquiring more info about this concept, I believe I better understand why Nietzsche, who despised Christian and Jewish values, has developed his own theory of the "Overman".
 Of course, I will explain it all in this article.

 A Philosophical Exploration of "Tikkun" and its Implications